modyo/modyo-docs/docs/en/widgets/retail/transfer.md

 # Transfer

-Transfers is a wigdet that allows a customer to move money between their accounts or transfer to third parties simply and securely.
+The Transfer widget allows customers to move money between their accounts or transfer money to third parties with ease and security.

 #### Installation: